 Where can I find a tutor?

 · We have free tutoring about 20 hours a week every semester, staffed by our majors.
-The schedule is listed in Doucette Hall, second floor, near your math classroom.
+Tutoring is held in the Library Lab 114, and in the MRC, in Ross Hall.
+The schedule is listed on the door.